Offered with the recognition that I am often wrong. Please weight appropriately.

 - Economics is useful preparation for jobs in public policy, urban planning, education, environmental non-profit work, and other fields not commonly associated with the discipline.
 It need not be a pipeline to finance and consulting.

-- Thomas Carlyle named economics "the dismal science" in an essay called, "An Occasional Discourse on the Negro Question."
-He disagreed with anti-slavery economists like John Stuart Mill, who argued that incentives and institutions, not racial differences, explained patterns of wealth and poverty.
+- Thomas Carlyle named economics "the dismal science" in a pro-slavery essay.
+He disagreed with economists like John Stuart Mill, who argued that incentives and institutions, not racial differences, explained patterns of wealth and poverty.

 - My respect for a student is not contingent on ability.